vermegi/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/Instructions/Labs/LAB_07_deploy_into_virtual_network_asc.md

 <summary>hint</summary>
 <br/>

-1. Start by identifying the IP address used by your Spring Cloud service.
+1. Start by identifying the IP address used by your Spring Apps service.
 You can accomplish this by querying for the internal load balancer IP address of the service runtime network.

    ```bash
    SERVICE_RUNTIME_RG=`az spring-cloud show \